techidaily/site-win11-tips/source/_posts/expert-guide-to-unlocking-stuck-battlenet-login.md

 ![The Use a proxy server checkbox](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/11/the-use-a-proxy-server-checkbox.jpg)
 7. Press the**OK > Apply** buttons.

  Malware can activate a proxy server setting on Windows.
 If you discover a proxy server enabled, but didn’t select it yourself, consider manually running an antivirus scan.
-Our[Windows Security (Defender) guide](https://www.makeuseof.com/windows-11-quick-security-guide/) tells you how to run a scan with the built-in antivirus utility on Windows.
+Our [Windows Security (Defender) guide](https://www.makeuseof.com/windows-11-quick-security-guide/) tells you how to run a scan with the built-in antivirus utility on Windows.

 ## 7\.
 Set Windows 11/10 to Clean Boot

  Clean-booting Windows is when you boot a PC without any third-party startup programs or services automatically starting.
 Configuring a clean boot disables all such startup apps and services.
-Our[guide for performing a clean boot on Windows 11](https://www.makeuseof.com/clean-boot-windows-11/) provides details about how to remove all third-party software and services from the startup.
+Our [guide for performing a clean boot on Windows 11](https://www.makeuseof.com/clean-boot-windows-11/) provides details about how to remove all third-party software and services from the startup.

 ![The Services tab in MSConfig](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/11/the-services-tab.jpg)